kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 ---

 [^1]: The term "knowledge graph" used throughout this post is used in a general sense, and does not refer to a specific data model.
-Any reference to "knowledge graph" in relation to Kùzu refers to the underlying property graph, which is the data model expressed by Kùzu.
+Any reference to "knowledge graph" in relation to Kuzu refers to the underlying property graph, which is the data model expressed by Kuzu.

 [^2]: You can see the custom prompt that used to extract keywords from the talk transcripts and output the results to JSON format
 [here](https://github.com/Connected-Data/cdkg-challenge/blob/main/src/kuzu/01_extract_tag_keywords.py).
 The